StrattonCh/GangUtils/README.md

 # GangUtils
-Repo for development of all tools gang related
+Repo for development of all tools gang related.